In February 2017, CDC invested $11.6 million of equity in M-KOPA, with a subsequent follow-on round of $7 million in November 2017.

 Over 600 million people in Africa live without access to reliable and affordable grid-based electricity.

 M-KOPA’s pioneering systems use solar energy to power lights, a torch and a radio (which are provided by the company), as well as mobile phone charging.

 The system runs through a control box, which contains a mobile data chip, through which customers can buy credit for their power.

 Our investment will enable M-KOPA to provide low-cost electricity to low-income customers in Kenya, via daily mobile payment plans on a lease-to-own basis.
-This allows them to access electricity in their homes, often for the first time, and can contribute to reduced emissions when replacing kerosene lamps.
+This allows them to replace highly polluting kerosene with a long-term, sustainable electricity producing system.

 Environmental and social aspects

 M-KOPA customers currently enjoy over 75 million hours of kerosene-free lighting per month and on current estimates will save over 380,000 tonnes of CO2 over four years.
 Replacing kerosene with solar-powered lighting also radically reduces the health impacts of smoke inhalation – estimated to be the equivalent of smoking two packets of cigarettes per day.